 Tuberculosis is a bacterial infection that spreads through the air.
 It most often affects the lungs, but can exist in any organ of the body.
 When a person with lung TB coughs, sneezes or spits, TB bacteria are released into the air.
 Another person only needs to inhale a few of these bacteria to become infected.

-TB remains the world’s deadliest infectious disease.
-In 2016 alone, it killed close to 1.7 million people, over 95 percent of which were living in low- and middle-income countries.
+Second to COVID-19, TB remains one of the world’s deadliest infectious diseases.
+In 2018 alone, it killed close to 1.5 million people, over 95 percent of which were living in low- and middle-income countries.
 Every year, over 10 million people still fall ill from a disease that is both preventable and treatable.
 Over 10 percent of those who fall ill from the disease are co-infected with HIV, and another 10 percent are children.